 Like other sections of the RUAA, however, the provision also embodies the fundamental principle of judicial respect for the preservation and enforcement of the terms of agreements to arbitrate.
-Thus, Section 10(b) ("would be contrary to an agreement to arbitrate that expressly prohibits consolidation") recognizes that consolidation should not be ordered in contravention of provisions of arbitration agreements prohibiting consolidation of claims.
+Thus, Section 10(c) recognizes that consolidation of a party's claims should not be ordered in contravention of provisions of arbitration agreements prohibiting consolidation.

-37At the same time, however, courts should closely scrutinize anti-consolidation38provisions in adhesion contracts.
+At the same time, however, courts should closely scrutinize anti-consolidation provisions in adhesion contracts.
 There is evidence that a growing number of arbitration provisions in standardized consumer services agreements purport to prohibit class actions or consolidation.
 See Christopher R. Drahozal, Unfair Arbitration Clauses (1999) (unpublished manuscript), at 41.
 In some cases, such provisions may effectively undermine consumers' rights by making the relative cost of arbitrating or of securing effective legal representation cost-prohibitive.
 In such cases, it may be appropriate for a court to refuse to enforce the term prohibiting class actions or consolidation under Section 6 of this Act.

-8 Even in the absence of express prohibitions on consolidation, the legitimate 9 expectations of contracting parties may limit the ability of courts to consolidate arbitration proceedings.
-Thus, a number of decisions have recognized the right of parties opposing 10 11 consolidation to prove that consolidation would undermine their stated expectations, 12 especially regarding arbitrator selection procedures.
+Even in the absence of express prohibitions on consolidation, the legitimate expectations of contracting parties may limit the ability of courts to consolidate arbitration proceedings.
+Thus, a number of decisions have recognized the right of parties opposing consolidation to prove that consolidation would undermine their stated expectations, especially regarding arbitrator selection procedures.
 See Continental Energy Assoc. v.
-Asea Brown Boveri, Inc., 192 A. D.2d 467, 596 N.Y.S.2d 416 (1993) (denial of 13 14 consolidation not an abuse of discretion where parties' two arbitration agreements differed 15 substantially with respect to procedures for selecting arbitrators and manner in which award was to be rendered); Stewart Tenants Corp. v.
+Asea Brown Boveri, Inc., 192 A. D.2d 467, 596 N.Y.S.2d 416 (1993) (denial of consolidation not an abuse of discretion where parties' two arbitration agreements differed substantially with respect to procedures for selecting arbitrators and manner in which award was to be rendered); Stewart Tenants Corp. v.
 Diesel Constr.
-Co., 16 A. D.2d 895, 16 17 229 N.Y.S.2d 204 (1962) (refusing to consolidate arbitrations where one agreement required AAA tribunal, other called for arbitrator to be appointee of president of real 18 estate board).
-Therefore, section 10(a)(4) requires courts to consider proof that the 19 potential prejudice resulting from a failure to consolidate is not outweighed by prejudice 20 21 to the rights of parties to the arbitration proceeding opposing consolidation.
-Such rights would normally be deemed to include arbitrator selection procedures, standards for the 22 admission of evidence and rendition of the award, and other express terms of the 23 arbitration agreement.
-In some circumstances, however, the imposition on contractual 24 25 expectations will be slight, and no impediment to consolidation: for example, if one 26 agreement provides for arbitration in St. Paul and the other in adjoining Minneapolis, consolidated hearings in either city should not normally be deemed to violate a substantial 27 right of a party.
-28
+Co., 16 A. D.2d 895, 229 N.Y.S.2d 204 (1962) (refusing to consolidate arbitrations where one agreement required AAA tribunal, other called for arbitrator to be appointee of president of real estate board).
+Therefore, section 10(a)(4) requires courts to consider proof that the potential prejudice resulting from a failure to consolidate is not outweighed by prejudice to the rights of parties to the arbitration proceeding opposing consolidation.
+Such rights would normally be deemed to include arbitrator selection procedures, standards for the admission of evidence and rendition of the award, and other express terms of the arbitration agreement.
+In some circumstances, however, the imposition on contractual expectations will be slight, and no impediment to consolidation: for example, if one agreement provides for arbitration in St. Paul and the other in adjoining Minneapolis, consolidated hearings in either city should not normally be deemed to violate a substantial right of a party.

-Section 10(a)(4) also requires courts to consider whether the potential prejudice resulting from a failure to consolidate is outweighed by undue delay or hardship to the parties opposing consolidation.
+Section 10(a)(4) also requires courts to consider whether the potential prejudice resulting from a failure to consolidate is outweighed by "undue delay" or "hardship to the parties opposing consolidation."
 Such undue delay or hardship might result where, for example, one or more separate arbitration proceedings have already progressed to the hearing stage by the time the motion for consolidation is made.